PalakKakani/PalakKakani/README.md

 # Hi, I'm Palak Kakani!

 🚀 **About Me**
-Data Scientist/Analyst with experience in building data pipelines, deploying ML models, and delivering insights through dashboards.
+Data Scientist and Analyst with experience in building data pipelines, deploying ML models, and delivering insights through dashboards.
 Currently pursuing an M.S. in Data Science & Analytics at Georgia State University, specializing in machine learning, generative AI, and real-world analytics applications in healthcare, fintech, and education.

 🎓 **Education**